GEB: General Business

 BUSINESS WRITING AND COMMUNICATION

-Pre-requisite: Admission to the B.A.S degree in Supervision and Management, and a minimum grade of C in ENC 1101.
+Pre-requisite: Admission to the B.A.S degree in Business and Organizational Leadership, and a minimum grade of C in ENC 1101.

 This course is a study of the basics of business writing and introduces students to common formats, such as the memo, letter, and report.
 The course will stress techniques to improve writing skills and will teach students how to apply techniques used in the business writing process.
 Other topics covered include, but are not limited to, appropriate strategies for internal and external communication situations, audience analysis, and communication through technology.